demodiff/berlin/README.md

 Thus three key focus points are highlighted below:

-1. *Scientific work*: Analysing the data can and shall always be possible.
+1. *Science*: Analysing the data can and shall always be possible.
 2. *Activism*: If you want to stay up-to-date or analyse past assemblies, the data may help.